SoniAnmol/JCTSL-PTAL/ReadMe.md

 * Clone the repository to your local machine.
 * Install the required dependencies (listed in requirements.txt).
-* Use the provided notebooks to perform PTAL analysis on your dataset.
+* Use the provided notebooks in the given order to perform PTAL analysis on your dataset.